 Mechanism design for peer review process

-Here is an interesting edge case in peer review and scientific reputation.
+An interesting edge case in peer review and scientific reputation.
 Adam Becker, Junk Science or the Real Thing?
 ‘Inference’ Publishes Both.
 As far as I’m concerned, publishing crap in itself is not a catastrophic.
-A process that fails to discourage crap would be bad.
+A process that fails to discourage crap by eventually identifying it would be bad.

 How well does academia gatekeep?